API BaaS features

 Files & assets

 Images, video, and audio are key components of a great app experience.
-With the BaaS, you can upload and retrieve binary objects from the same data store as the rest of your application data, eliminating the need to set up content delivery networks (CDNs) and easing implementation.
+With API BaaS, you can upload and retrieve binary objects from the same data store as the rest of your application data, eliminating the need to set up content delivery networks (CDNs) and easing implementation.
 We handle all the back-end details that keep your content quickly accessible.

 To learn more about files and asset storage, see Uploading files and assets .